Of One Blood (novel): Plot summary

 Meanwhile, Charlie and Titus search for Reuel, eventually discovering a secret passage beneath the ruins of Meroe.
-Telassar's soldiers capture them, but the two manage to escape into the city's tombs where they find a hoard of precious metals and gemstones surrounded by booby traps.
-Reuel and his guards rescue Charlie from the traps, but Titus is mortally wounded.
+Telassar's soldiers capture them, but the two manage to escape into the city's tombs where they find a hoard of precious metals and gemstones guarded by serpents.
+Charlie is rescued by Ai and others, but Titus is mortally wounded.
 Before he dies, Titus confesses that Aubrey had ordered him to murder Reuel so that he would never return from Africa.
 To substantiate Titus's confession, Reuel commands Ai to use his people's magic to spy on Aubrey.
 They learn that Aubrey murdered Molly and faked Dianthe's death so as to marry her in secret.
 Enraged, Reuel and his companions return to America to seek revenge on Aubrey.

 While being coerced by Aubrey to marry him, Dianthe gradually regains her memory and meets Hannah, an elderly former slave of the Livingstons.
-Hanna comforts Dianthe and teaches her that she, Aubrey, and Reuel are siblings, and that their mother, Mira, was a woman of Ethiopian descent enslaved by Aubrey's father.
+Hannah comforts Dianthe and teaches her that she, Aubrey, and Reuel are siblings, and that their mother—Hannah's daughter, Mira—is of Nubian descent enslaved by Aubrey's father.
 Distraught, Dianthe attempts to poison Aubrey in the night, but he thwarts her and forces Dianthe to drink the poison.
 Aubrey flees the estate that next morning and abandons Dianthe to her fate.
 She tries to cling to life, but Reuel arrives at the Livingston estate as Dianthe dies.

 While traveling alone, Aubrey receives a vision that Dianthe still lives and quickly returns home, and is greeted by Reuel's men.
 They subdue Aubrey and condemn him.
 Their magic causes him to drown himself in a river.
 After Aubrey's death, Reuel learns they are all of one blood.
 Shocked by this news, Reuel returns to Telassar to serve as King and to teach his people about the new world.